ontopic-vkg/destination-tutorial/mapping.md

 data:municipalities/{istat} geo:defaultGeometry data:geo/municipalities/{istat}.
 data:municipalities/{istat} schema:geo data:geo/municipalities/{istat} .
 ```
-Note: To map data properties, we use the data directly from table by using the column names.
-For the object properties `schema:geo` and `geo:defaultGeometry`, we create a new IRI template by also using the primary key in order to obtain an geometry object that is specific to the municipality.
+Note: To map data properties, we use the data directly from table using the column names.
+For the object properties `schema:geo` and `geo:defaultGeometry`, we create a new IRI template using the same primary key in order to obtain a geometry object that is specific to the municipality.

 Let us now add the other mapping entries by clicking on create: